 Perhaps the most valid statement in the recent People for Bikes article is, "Many of Chicago’s new protected bike lanes don’t connect to other parts of the city’s bike network, creating fragmented segments that don’t safely allow people to travel to everyday destinations by bike."

-However People for Bikes' statement would be more convincing if the map detail they used to illustrate it, shown below, indicated that they have any idea what the heck they're talking about when it comes to Chicago geography.
-(As it happens, this map section includes SBC HQ.)
+People for Bikes' statement would be more convincing if the map detail they used to illustrate it, shown below, indicated that they have any idea what the heck they're talking about when it comes to Chicago geography.
+(As it happens, this map section includes SBC HQ, so I know this area very well.)

 "A protected bike lane on Clark Street begins and ends on a high-stress road, making it difficult to connect to other parts of Chicago’s bike network," People for Bikes states.

-But it's silly to label just about every side street on this map in red as "high stress" simply because they have 30 mph speed limits.
+But it's silly to label just about all the side streets on this map in red as "high stress" simply because they have 30 mph speed limits.
 These include popular cycling routes like Ravenswood and Greenview avenues, relatively low-traffic, leafy residential north-south streets I included on my Mellow Chicago Bike Map.
-Pedalheads youth bike camp seems to agree with me that Greenview is not "high stress", because I recently saw them leading a class of youngsters on the avenue.
+The youth bike camp Pedalheads seems to agree with me that Greenview is not "high stress," because I recently saw them leading a class of youngsters on the avenue.

-And you see that loop shaped route at the bottom right of People for Bikes' map inset, colored blue as a "low stress" bike route.
-That's actually a road through a cemetery where biking is banned, LOL.
+And you see that loop-shaped route on People for Bikes' map inset, colored blue as a "low stress" bike route?
+That's actually a road within a cemetery, LOL.

 So I realize that People for Bikes' intentions are good.
-But they need come up with a rating system that's fairer to our city, and demonstrates that they actually have some idea of what they're talking about when it comes to local geography.
-Otherwise, it really would be best for them to keep Chicago out of their mouths.
+But they really need to come up with a rating system that's fairer to our city, and demonstrate that they actually have some understanding of local geography.
+Otherwise, it would be best for them to keep Chicago's name out of their mouths.

 Check out People for Bikes' 2025 City Ratings report here.